California Lemon Law News + Info

 The California Lemon Law requires that the lemon buyback title remain on the vehicle’s history report indefinitely.
 However, it is possible for the auto manufacturer to transfer the vehicle to a state whose lemon law does not have the same disclosure requirements.

 This practice is known as “title-washing.”
-Vehicles with unsavory titles may get transferred across state lines, where conflicting title requirements lead to some inconsistencies on vehicle reports.
+Vehicles with unsavory titles may get transferred across state lines, where conflicting title requirements lead to some inconsistencies in vehicle reports.
 An auto manufacturer may transfer a lemon buyback branded vehicle to a state with no branding requirement, and therefore disguise the vehicle’s history.

 An auto manufacturer may repurchase a lemon vehicle in a state with no notification requirement and then sell the vehicle in another state, which leads to a buyer unwittingly purchasing a lemon buyback vehicle.